HOME ABOUT US PRODUCTS RESELLERS SUPPORT PURCHASE Scottsdale, Arizona (USA)

 • Improved Log Management – With previous versions of IGetMail, the trace logs would grow rapidly and could consume a lot of free disk space.
 With Version 3.0, the logs are constrained to recording only the most recent 500K of data to cap their size.

-IGetMail 2.4 Patch Update (Free Update):
+IGetMail 2.4 Patch Update:

 • Improved support for deleted messages - After IGetMail sends the delete message, there were times when it would wait forever for a response from the server.
 If the server did not respond or responded with anything except success, the wait would endlessly continue.
 Corrected this infinite loop by breaking when there is no response after the standard timeout period has expired.